 For many people, an ownership interest in a business may be their greatest asset.
 It’s important to understand what would happen to your business if you passed away.
 A business without a succession plan could end up in the hands of people unwilling or unable to continue its operations.
 Even worse, it may end up stuck in probate while the Court oversees the business.
 If you believe you should set up a plan for your business, we are glad to advise you on how to proceed.

 Cosgrove, Humphrey & Weisman can also assist in entity formation, including advice regarding the best entity for your business.

 Vulnerable elderly individuals who rely on others to attend to their daily needs may find themselves the victim of elder abuse and neglect.
 When those who are tasked with daily care cannot be trusted to act in that person’s best interest, an elderly person can become trapped in an abusive situation.
 If unable to care for themselves, these elderly persons become virtually helpless and the isolation can often be overwhelming.

 Elder abuse and neglect can take many forms, including physical, mental, and financial injuries.
 Further, these injuries can be the result of recurrent conduct or one single injury-producing event.
 Perpetrators of elder abuse are often those closest to the elderly person, including caretakers, nursing home staff, neighbors, and even family members.

 Sometimes it is difficult to recognize elder abuse as it occurs.
-Cosgrove, Cosgrove & Humphrey are attorneys qualified to fight for you in matters of elder abuse and recover losses for you and your loved ones.
+Cosgrove, Humphrey & Weisman are attorneys qualified to fight for you in matters of elder abuse and recover losses for you and your loved ones.